top of page

 TLP provides a continuum of care—offering structure, mentorship and encouragement to guide each girl toward independent living.
 Every participant works one-on-one with a licensed social worker and a dedicated life coach to set and achieve goals in education, career development and emotional wellness.

-As part of our Growing in Grace Campaign, we are excited to expand the program with two additional on-campus homes, allowing us to serve even more young women aging out of foster care and prepare them for a bright, self-sufficient future.
+As part of our Growing in Grace Campaign, we are excited to expand our program with two additional on-campus homes.
+This growth allowed us to double our capacity, serving even more young women aging out of foster care and preparing them for bright, self-sufficient futures.

 Rachel Home